Amos House Programs

 A Focus On Life Skills

-Amos House is a transitional living facility serving the greater Danbury area, dedicated to ensuring that disenfranchised individuals and their families have the opportunity to achieve the competency and wherewithal required for permanent, self-sufficient and independent living.
+Amos House is a transitional living facility serving the greater Danbury area, dedicated to ensuring that Homeless Women and their children have the opportunity to achieve the competency and wherewithal required for permanent, self-sufficient and independent living.

 Applicants must demonstrate the ability and willingness to help themselves and accept professional guidance.
 They must also be without a permanent home; be referred by an accredited agency and/or shelter; complete a rigorous application process, be amenable to living in a semi-communal setting; be substance-free; contribute 30% of their adjusted gross income (less allowances for children) to the program costs; and commit to complete their program within a specific time period.
 Once accepted, a program specific to the applicant’s needs is developed by the Amos House staff.
 Programs may take up to two years depending upon individual circumstances.